 Furthermore, you can go for an independent trek, if you want to go for a solo trek.
 If you choose so, then you have to bear all kinds of responsibilities such as documentation, entry, permits, food, accommodation, and many other things.
 You have to be health-conscious on your own.
 Though it is a cost-saving alternative, you have to face a lot of obstacles if you are unaware of the Nepalese language, culture, routes, and many more.

-Travel Insurance for Langtang Trek
+Importance of Travel Insurance for Langtang Valley Trek

 Travel insurance is a must if you are going to trek in a high-risk area and if you choose to trek/travel outside your home country.
 Moreover, the trek is done at a high elevation of 4500m/14763 ft, which may cause Acute Mountain Sickness (AMS).
 Langtang lies in the high Himalayan region and with a limited facility for basic needs.
 So, if you fall sick/ injured seriously, you might be rescued through the helicopter which tends to be a high cost.